isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **17 November 2021**
+**Presenter**: Guillermo Basulto-Elias
+**Title**: Late-Season Corn Stalk Nitrate from Farmer Fields: Development of an Interactive App & Data-Analytics Framework
+**Abstract**:
+Efficient data communication with colleagues is crucial in research.
+Although many statisticians and data scientists prefer standard text files or software specific data, like RData files, Microsoft Excel remains as a to-go software to create and store data for many researchers.
+MS Excel has many well-known detrimental effects, but it also has some perks that can be exploited, for example, hiding columns, imposing restrictions on columns, and creating hyperlinks.
+On the other hand, you can use a shiny app for a similar goal with more freedom via a shiny app if your colleagues have R installed.
+In this talk, I will talk about how I extensively used the following R packages “openxlsx,” “shiny,” “shinyWidgets,” “tidyverse,” “lubridate,” and “leaflet” to do that.
+I will present a few examples from my work at the Institute for Transportation of ISU.

 - **4 November 2021**
 **Presenter**: Anabelle Laurent
 **Title**: Late-Season Corn Stalk Nitrate from Farmer Fields: Development of an Interactive App & Data-Analytics Framework